alireza-sadi/SQL/README.md

 ```

+you can see Data Type in [here](https://github.com/alireza-sadi/SQL/blob/main/Concepts/SQL%20Data%20Types.md).

 Now, insert row in table:

 ```
 insert into   TABLE_NAME(column_1,column_2,column_3)
 values(value_1,value_2,value_3);
 ```

+And can see table with this command :

+`select * from TABLE_NAME;`

+Here it is a summery to how create database.

+In below , I add some heading and make example for them.